Orthopedic Surgery Errors

 Orthopedic surgeons specialize in the study, diagnosis and treatment of problems with or injuries to the musculoskeletal system, which includes muscles, ligaments, tendons and bones throughout the body.
 Most orthopedic surgeons focus their practice on a particular body part (e.g. foot and ankle) or patient age group (e.g. pediatrics).
 Orthopedic subspecialties include:

 - spine surgery

 - pediatric orthopedics

 - fracture care.

 There are approximately 27,000 active orthopedic surgeons in the United States.
-After medical school, each must complete a 1 year residency in general surgery followed by a 4 year residency in orthopedic surgery.
-According to a recent report prepared by the American Medical Group Association, the median salary for the specialty is just over $476,000.00 per year.
+After medical school, an orthopedic surgeon must complete a 1-year residency in general surgery followed by a 4-year residency in orthopedic surgery.
+According to a recent report prepared by the American Medical Group Association, the median salary for orthopedic surgeons in Tennessee is just over $476,000.00 per year.

-Orthopedic surgeons are called upon by patients to perform various aspects of surgical and non-surgical care, including diagnosis of problems with bones and muscles and treatment of those problems through therapy, medication, and surgery.
+Patients rely on orthopedic surgeons to perform both surgical and non-surgical care, including diagnosis of problems with bones and muscles and treatment of those problems through therapy, medication, and surgery.
 Where an orthopedic surgeon fails to order the appropriate test (such as an x-ray or MRI) or fails to properly treat a fracture or other condition, he or she may be liable for medical malpractice.

 The most common orthopedic errors include: